Blosc/bcolz/doc/tutorial.rst

 looking for?
 You can write an extension and implement complex operations on top of bcolz containers.

-Before you start writing your own extension you let's see some examples of real projects made on top of bcolz:
+Before you start writing your own extension, let's see some examples of real projects made on top of bcolz:

   - `Bquery`: a query and aggregation framework, among other things it